ENGL 101 English Composition 1 (Theme: Work)

 Find government statistics on the web using Smart Search skills:

-2. Limit your search to government websites: site:.gov
+2. Limit your search by domain, in this case, to government websites.
+Example: site:.gov

 Consider the links below, organized by topic.